gomezlab/PDACperturbations/README.md

 I also use a few custom packages:

   * [BerginskiRmisc](https://github.com/mbergins/BerginskiRMisc) for my custom theme and helper scripts
+    * The helper script I use calls the "convert" command from imagemagick to trim whitespace around images, so imagemagick will need to be installed as well
   * [DarkKinaseTools](https://github.com/IDG-Kinase/DarkKinaseTools) for kinase lists

 ## Data Cleaning and Organization